Dimo4ek/My-projects/README.md

 # My-projects
 ## English - name, description of the project and the libraries used

-These are my educational projects that were carried out during my studies at Yandex.Workshop:
+These are my educational projects that were carried out during my studies at Yandex.Practicum:
 1. Age determination by photo
 2. Choosing an oil field
 3. Forecast of customer outflow